r-pogo/vade_mecum/Testing/ISTQB/Testing_throughout_SDLC.md

 • Extent of test automation
 • Role and responsibilities of a tester

-In sequential development models: in the initial phases typically is requirement reviews, test analysis, and test design.
-The executable code is usually created in the later phases, so typically dynamic testing cannot be performed early in the SDLC.
+In sequential development models, testing activities like requirement reviews and test
+design occur early, while dynamic testing happens later when code is available.

-In some iterative and incremental development models, it is assumed that each iteration delivers a working prototype or product increment.
-This implies that in each iteration both static and dynamic testing may be performed at all test levels.
-Frequent delivery of increments requires fast feedback and extensive regression testing.
+In iterative and incremental models, each iteration delivers a working prototype,

-Agile software development assumes that change may occur throughout the project.
-Therefore, lightweight work product documentation and extensive test automation to make regression testing easier are favored in agile projects.
-Also, most of the manual testing tends to be done using experience-based test techniques that do not require extensive prior test analysis and design.
+allowing for both static and dynamic testing at all levels, along with rapid feedback
+and regular regression testing.

+Agile development expects continuous change, favoring
+minimal documentation and extensive test automation for easier regression testing.
+Agile also emphasizes experience-based manual testing, which requires less upfront test analysis and design.
 ___
 ### Software Development Lifecycle and Good Testing Practices
 Good testing practices, independent of the chosen SDLC model, include the following: